 • Your current student status (freshman, full time, for example)

-• Other financial aid you’re received so far
+• Other financial aid you’ve received so far

 • Anticipated graduation date

-Private student loan lenders may let you submit your loan application online, and some may even be able to give you an answer in only a few minutes.
+Private student loan lenders may let you submit your loan application online, and some may even be able to give you an answer the same day.
 Of course, underwriting timeframes and documentation requirements can vary greatly by lender.

 Private student loans are granted based on your income, credit history, and credit score, among other factors.
 That means the lender looks at your history of borrowing money and paying it back.
 This history also determines your loan’s interest rate.

-If your credit history is unestablished or not the greatest, you may want to consider your parents, a relative, or a friend as a cosigner to the loan: they will be responsible for paying it if you are unable to do so.
+If your credit history is unestablished or less than stellar, applicants may consider adding a cosigner to the loan: that person will be responsible for paying it if you are unable to do so.

 SoFi Private Student Loans